-- In V3.2 available for all shortwave options - Represents effect of slope on surface solar flux accounting for diffuse/direct effects - slope_rad=1: activates slope effects may be useful for complex topography and grid lengths < 2 km. - topo_shading=1: shading of neighboring grids by mountains - may be useful for grid lengths < 1 km.
+- Available for all shortwave options - Represents effect of slope on surface solar flux accounting for diffuse/direct effects - Two levels of detail (namelist options): - slope_rad: activates slope effects may be useful for complex topography and grid lengths < 2 km. - topo_shading: shading of neighboring grids by mountains may be useful for grid lengths < 1 km.